 - 1. Can we skip code? - 2.
-Can we respond differently to different user actions?
+Can we respond differently to different user actions or to the values our variables are storing?
 Can our code make decisions? - 3.
 How do we store a set of statements under a name so we can use them over and over again? - 4.
 How can we get something to happen repeatedly?